sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 to RESTful web services HTTP error status codes.
 The following pieces of information are to be provided:

+* id - *String* *nullable*.
+A unique identifier for this particular occurrence of the problem.
+* links - *Array* *nullable*. *Links* field is an array of *[link](#link)* objects.
+If appropriate, a collection of links to additional external resources for the error.
+* status - *String* *nullable*.
+The HTTP status code applicable to this problem, expressed as a string value.
-* code - *number*.
+* code - *Number*.
 Provides a code number for the error message.
 Code numbers are defined in the SDMX 2.1 Web Services Guidelines.
+* title - *String* *nullable*.
+A short, human-readable summary of the problem that SHOULD NOT change from occurrence to occurrence of the problem, except for purposes of localization.
-* message - *string*.
-Provides the error message.
-Error messages are fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+* detail - *String* *nullable*.
+A human-readable explanation specific to this occurrence of the problem.
+Like title, this field’s value can be localized.
+It is fully customizable by the service providers and should provide enough detail to ease understanding the reasons of the error.
+* meta - *Object* *nullable*.
+A *[meta](#meta)* object containing non-standard meta-information about the error.

 Example:

     {
       "code": 150,
-      "message": "Invalid number of dimensions in the key parameter" }
+      "title": "Invalid number of dimensions in the key parameter" }

+## meta

+*Object* *nullable*.
+Used to include non-standard meta-information.
+Any members MAY be specified within `meta` objects.
+**Providing information of the SDMX-JSON version  is recommended.**

+Example:

+    "meta": {
+      "sdmx-json-version": "1.0",
+      "copyright": "Copyright 2017 Statistics hotline"
+    }

 # Linking mechanism